 A buy-to-let mortgage is specifically designed for landlords who wish to buy a property (or multiple properties) for rental purposes.
 Such mortgages work in much the same way as residential mortgages, in that the repayments can be fixed, tracker, or on an interest-only basis.

 However, there are some fundamental differences with buy-to-let mortgages, notably that a larger deposit is required (typically a minimum of between 25%-30%), and most lenders will insist that the rental income is at least 125% of the mortgage repayments.
 Furthermore, the interest rates and fees payable on buy-to-let mortgages tend to be much higher, and the mortgages themselves are not regulated by the Financial Conduct Authority.

 Help to Buy schemes were introduced by the government in an effort to help first time buyers gain access to the property ladder.
-There are currently two schemes available: Help to Buy: Shared Ownership, and Help to Buy: Equity Loan, and the Help to Buy ISA.
+There are currently three schemes available: Help to Buy: Shared Ownership, Help to Buy: Equity Loan, and the Help to Buy ISA.

 This scheme allows you to buy a share (between 25% and 75%) of a newly built property or a housing association property, and pay rent on the remaining share.
 You will need to take out a mortgage for your share of the property.
 If your financial situation improves, you can apply to increase your ownership of the property.
 In order to be eligible for this scheme your household income must not exceed £80,000 per year (£90,000 in London), and you must either be a first time buyer, an ex-homeowner, or an existing shared owner wanting to move.